Axisymmetric fully spectral code for hyperbolic equations: Numerical Methods

 \qquad\quad \left.

 \right\}

 \eeq

 An explicit scheme is characterized by $a_{(i)(j)}=0$ for $(j)\ge (i)$, while an implicit method has $a_{(i)(j)} \ne 0$ for $(j)\ge(i)$.
 In implicit methods, eqs.~(\ref{eq:K}) represent for an ODE a system of algebraic equations for the $K^A_{(i)}$, whereas for PDEs in (1+$d$)-dimensions, they correspond to a system of spatial differential equations in $d$ dimensions.
 By restricting ourselves to Diagonally Implicit Runge-Kutta methods (DIRK), in which $a_{(i)(j)} = 0$ for $(j)>(i)$, the system decouples with respect to the Runge-Kutta index $(i)$, i.e., for each $(i)=1...s$, eq.~(\ref{eq:K}) describes implicit equations for the unknowns $K^A_{(i)}$ only.
+In other words, when solving iteratively for each $K^A_{(i)}$, all the previously calculated $K^A_{(j)}$ with $(j)<(i)$ enter the equation as source terms.
 Finally, Singly Diagonally Implicit Runge-Kutta methods (SDIRK) possess a constant diagonal term $a_{(i)(i)}=\gamma$.

-In this work, we use the following $s=3$ stage Butcher tableau \bea \eea with $b_2 = (5-20\gamma + \gamma^2)/4$ and\footnote{According to \cite{Skvortsov06}, $\gamma$ is a root of the polynomial $\frac{1}{6}-\frac{3}{2}\gamma+3\gamma^2-\gamma^3$.} $\gamma = 0.435866521508$.
+In this work, we use the following $s=3$ stage Butcher tableau \bea \eea with $b_2 = (5-20\gamma + 6\gamma^2)/4$ and\footnote{According to \cite{Skvortsov06}, $\gamma$ is a root of the polynomial $\frac{1}{6}-\frac{3}{2}\gamma+3\gamma^2-\gamma^3$.} $\gamma = 0.435866521508$.
 This scheme was suggested in \cite{Alexander77}; it has convergence order $3$ and is widely used in problems dealing with stiff ODEs (see also \cite{Skvortsov06}).
 The detailed description of the corresponding stability properties is beyond our objective (see instead \cite{butcher2008numerical,Alexander77,Skvortsov06}).
 It is, however, important to note that the tableau ($\ref{eq:usedtableau}$) is classified as L-Stable, which, for the practical purpose we are interested in, means that the stability of the solution during the time integration is not affected by the size of the time step $h$.